AlastairPickering/PAMalytics/README.md

 ## Packaged macOS app

 A packaged macOS app/DMG is built from the same source code.
-Packaged release artefacts belong in GitHub Releases, not in the repository itself.

-To build the unsigned macOS app locally:
+To build the macOS app locally:

 ```bash
 python3.12 -m venv .venv